19 Oaxaca Tips That Will Save You Money, Time, and One Very Embarrassing Mezcal Mistake

 Mezcal

 13. Never shoot mezcal.
-This is the mistake I made on trip one.
+This is the mistake that trips up nearly every first-timer.
 Mezcal is a sipping spirit.
 Pour a small amount, rub it between your palms to release the aroma, then take small sips.
 No salt.
 No lime.
 That's for cheap tequila, and your bartender will judge you silently (or not so silently).

 14. Start with joven (unaged) mezcal.
 The agave flavor is purest in joven mezcal.
 In Situ on Morelos Street has 100+ varieties ($3-10 per pour) and knowledgeable staff who'll guide a tasting.